$0 Colorado Foster Care Quick-Start Checklist

 Step 3: Personal reflection (ongoing) Before your evaluation interviews, spend time genuinely thinking through your childhood history, your approach to discipline, your motivations for fostering, and how you and your partner (if applicable) have aligned on those motivations.
 Write notes if that helps you organize your thoughts.
 You do not need a rehearsed script — the caseworker is trained to recognize one.
 You need authentic self-awareness.

 Step 5: Know your county-vs-CPA path If you have not yet decided whether to license through your county DHS or a private CPA, make that decision before the home study.
 The SAFE evaluation process is the same either way, but the caseworker who conducts it, the sequencing, and the post-approval support differ.
 County licensing is community-anchored with placement limited primarily to local children.
-CPA licensing (through agencies like Hope & Home, Savio House, or Lutheran Family Services Rocky Mountains) offers statewide placement reach, dedicated mentors, and 24-hour emergency lines.
+CPA licensing (through agencies like Hope & Home, Savio House, or Lutheran Family Services Rocky Mountains) offers statewide placement reach; ask each agency about mentors and after-hours support.

 When a Consultant Actually Makes Sense